Achievable logoAchievable logo

 • Convertible securities

-You may have noticed a trend with the list above.
-If the writer owns the shares or obtains something convertible (preferred stock or bonds) or exercisable (rights or warrants) into the shares, they avoid significant risk.
-There’s no need to buy shares at the higher market price because they’re already owned or can be obtained without paying the high market price.
+You may have noticed a pattern in the list above.
+If the writer already owns the shares, or can obtain shares through something convertible (preferred stock or bonds) or exercisable (rights or warrants), they can avoid the need to buy shares at the higher market price.

-While the maximum loss for a short naked call is unlimited, call writers don’t always lose significant amounts of money.
-Even if the option goes “in the money” (gains intrinsic value), the seller must lose at least an amount equal to the premium to start losing money overall.
+While the maximum loss for a short naked call is unlimited, call writers don’t always lose large amounts.
+Even if the option goes in the money (gains intrinsic value), the writer doesn’t have an overall loss until the assignment loss exceeds the premium received.

 Let’s go through another example: